 |Suzuki Kizashi car insurance||Average annual premium|

 Car insurance for Suzuki Vitara

-The Suzuki Vitara is the only model on our list that is still in production.
-This model is one of the only Suzuki vehicles with advanced safety features, like blind spot monitoring, automatic braking, adaptive cruise control and more.
-Car insurance for this model is affordable, but because the car has updated features and parts, the cost of repairs could be pricey.
+The Suzuki Vitara is the only model on our list that is still in production, but new models aren’t sold in the U.S. This model is one of the only Suzuki vehicles with advanced safety features, like blind spot monitoring, automatic braking, adaptive cruise control and more.
+Car insurance for this model is affordable, but because the car has updated features and parts, the cost of repairs could be pricier than it is for other models.
 In the table below, you can see the average car insurance rates for the Suzuki Vitara:

 |Suzuki Vitara car insurance||Average annual premium|